isaacs/rimraf/README.md

 - `filter` Method that receives a path string as an argument, and returns a boolean indicating whether that path should be deleted.
+With async rimraf methods, this may return a Promise that resolves to a boolean.
+(Since Promises are truthy, returning a Promise from a sync filter is the same as just not filtering anything.)

-  If a filter method is provided, it _must_ return a truthy value, or nothing will be removed.
-Filtering out a directory will still allow its children to be removed, unless they are also filtered out, but any parents of a filtered entry will not be removed.
+  If a filter method is provided, it will _only_ remove entries if the filter returns (or resolves to) a truthy value.
+Omitting a directory will still allow its children to be removed, unless they are also filtered out, but any parents of a filtered entry will not be removed, since the directory would not be empty in that case.

   Using a filter method prevents the use of Node's built-in `fs.rm` because that implementation does not support filtering.